What is FinOps?

 Operate

-It’s important to note that not only is this cycle self-repeating, it’s also team-dependent.
-An organisation may find itself in multiple different stages at the same time, across multiple departments.
+It's important to note that not only is this cycle self-repeating, it's also team dependent.
+An organisation may find itself in multiple different stages at the same time, across various departments.

-Because FinOps is an organisation-wide cultural shift that requires collaboration between every team and department, essentially everyone within a company is a FinOps stakeholder.
+Because FinOps is an organisation-wide cultural shift that requires collaboration between many teams and departments, essentially most people within the organisation are FinOps stakeholders.
 That said, those with the most vested interest in FinOps include the following:

 Executives